-Dr. Barbara Murphy is Professor of Medicine and Chair of the Department of Medicine.
+Dr. Barbara Murphy is Professor and Chair of the Department of Medicine.
 She is internationally known for her work in transplant immunology.
 Her research has focused on the role of genomics in determining outcomes in transplantation.
-She is a former President of the American Society of Transplantation and was named Nephrologist of the Year by the American Kidney Fund in 2011.
+She is a counselor of the American Society of Nephrologists and a former President of the American Society of Transplantation and was named Nephrologist of the Year by the American Kidney Fund in 2011.